vproxy-tools/panama-native-interface/README.md

 <details><summary>Click to reveal</summary>

+* This project has a pre assumption: `sizeof(void*)` is 8 bytes.
+  In other words, you can only use this project on a 64bit processor.
+  This shouldn't be a problem because there's very rare chance that you would run Java on a 32bit platform.
-* When defining a template method that returns a String, the generated C code will provide `char * cs` as the output, while the generated Java code will extract the UTF-8 `String s` from it.
+* When defining a template method which returns a String, the generated C code will provide `char * cs` as the output, while the generated Java code will extract the UTF-8 `String s` from it.
   Because `cs` is neither returned from the method nor allocated by user code,